Destroying Bicolored $P_3$s by Deleting Few Edges: Polynomial-Time Solvable Cases

 Next, we consider the running times of Reduction Rules~\ref{reduc:small-components} and~\ref{reduc:bridge-conflict} in more detail since for both rules the running time analysis given above did \emph{not} assume that~$G$ contains no monochromatic~$P_3$ and no monochromatic~$K_3$.

 First, we apply Reduction Rule~\ref{reduc:small-components} exhaustively.
-Since~$G$ has maximum degree at most four, we can label all vertices that are contained in some \pt{} in~$\Oh(n)$ time and thus Reduction Rule~\ref{reduc:small-components} can be applied exhaustively in~$\Oh(n)$ time.
+Since~$G$ has maximum degree at most four, we can label all vertices that are part of some \pt{} in~$\Oh(n)$ time and thus Reduction Rule~\ref{reduc:small-components} can be applied exhaustively in~$\Oh(n)$ time.
 Observe that in the resulting graph the maximum degree of~$G$ is three since vertices of degree~four are in connected components of size~five.

 Next, we consider the running time of Reduction Rule~\ref{reduc:bridge-conflict}, after Reduction Rule~\ref{reduc:small-components} was applied exhaustively.
 Recall that Reduction Rule~\ref{reduc:bridge-conflict} is only applied to bridges that have at least one endpoint with degree three.
 To apply the rule exhaustively, we first compute in~$\Oh(n)$ time the set of all vertices of degree three.
 For each such vertex~$v$, the graph~$G[N[v]]$ is a paw because otherwise,~$N[v]$ is a connected component of constant size as shown above.
 Hence, there exist two vertices~$u, w\in N(v)$ such that~$N(u)=\{ v,w\}$ and~$N(w)=\{ u,v\}$.
 The vertices~$u$ and~$w$ can be determined in~$\Oh(1)$ time.
 Let~$t\in N(v)\setminus\{ u,w\}$.
 Then, Reduction Rule~\ref{reduc:bridge-conflict} removes~$\{v,t\}$ from~$G$.
 Thus, in~$\Oh(1)$ time, we may apply Reduction Rule~\ref{reduc:bridge-conflict} on the bridge containing~$v$.
 Consequently, the rule can be applied exhaustively on all degree-three vertices~$\Oh(n)$ time.
 Afterwards, the remaining instance has maximum degree two and can be solved in~$\Oh(n)$ time.
 Hence, the overall running time is $\Oh(n)$. \end{proof}